McDonald's flips golden arches in honor of International Women's Day

-(Reuters) - Diners at McDonald’s (MCD.N) should not be alarmed if they see the restaurant chain’s iconic ‘M’ logo turned upside down on Thursday at different locations across the country.
+March 8 (Reuters) - Diners at McDonald’s should not be alarmed if they see the restaurant chain’s iconic ‘M’ logo turned upside down on Thursday at different locations across the country.

 For the first time in its history, the company has flipped its ‘golden arches’ logo to show a ‘W’ in honor of International Women’s Day on Thursday, according to restaurant officials.